What is Pressure Piping?

 During plant start-up, there is a possibility of two-phase flow in long pipes seeing high temperatures leading to thermal bowing.

-At very high temperatures, the line may operate in creep range leading to permanent yielding of the materials.
+At very high temperatures, the line may operate in a creep range leading to the permanent yielding of the materials.
 Thus such piping when cooled down during plant shutdowns does not come back to the original position of the piping.
 This is termed as the phenomenon of Thermal shakedown.

-The material selected for high temperature and high-pressure piping should be resistant to corrosion at higher temperatures.
+The material selected for high-temperature and high-pressure piping should be resistant to corrosion at higher temperatures.

 As the temperatures increase in high-temperature piping systems, the insulation thickness is increased.
-Also at temperatures of the order of 650-700 degree C, Ceramic wool is to be used instead of Rockwool which is used for normal 300-400 degree C piping.
+Also at temperatures of the order of 650-700 degrees C, Ceramic wool is to be used instead of Rockwool which is used for normal 300-400 degree C piping.
 More insulation thickness means more weight loads in the system.

 In places where the pipe displaces to a high degree over supports, cold pulls or offsets might be required.

-Examples of High Temperature Piping Systems
+Examples of High-Temperature Piping Systems

-Few examples of the high-temperature piping system are listed below:
+Some examples of the high-temperature piping system are listed below:

-- The Aromatics Platformer Reactor lines are at a temperature of about 520 degrees C
+• The Aromatics Platformer Reactor lines are at a temperature of about 520 degrees C

-- The Vacuum Column – Heater Transfer line from the Vacuum Heater to the Vacuum Column is at a temperature of 396 degrees C
+• The Vacuum Column – Heater Transfer line from the Vacuum Heater to the Vacuum Column is at a temperature of 396 degrees C

-- The FCCU Flue Gas line going to the Expander – Power Recovery Train at a temperature of 714 degrees C
+• The FCCU Flue Gas line going to the Expander – Power Recovery Train at a temperature of 714 degrees C

-- In Coker, the coke cutting (hydro-jetting) lines see a pressure of 350 kg/cm2.
+• In Coker, the coke cutting (hydro-jetting) lines see a pressure of 350 kg/cm2.

-- In Vacuum Gas Oil Unit the Reactor Circuit has lines with 360 degrees C and 97 kg/cm2
+• In Vacuum Gas Oil Unit the Reactor Circuit has lines with 360 degrees C and 97 kg/cm2

-- In CPP the Turbine lines at a temperature of 524 degrees C and Pressure of the order of 126 kg/cm2.
+• In CPP the Turbine lines at a temperature of 524 degrees C and Pressure of the order of 126 kg/cm2.

 Based on the temperatures and the pressure in the piping, the material of construction needs to be selected.

-- Carbon Steel can be used up to 427 degrees C
+• Carbon Steel can be used up to 427 degrees C

-- Alloy Steel can be used up to 650 degrees C
+• Alloy Steel can be used up to 650 degrees C

-- Stainless Steel can be used up to 550 degrees C
+• Stainless Steel can be used up to 550 degrees C

 Few more Resources for you..